t0int1337/Termodius/README.md

 # Termodius
 A mod for Termius that adds a few features that I think are missing.

+#### The project needs contributors as I can not work on the project at the moment.
+Pull requests are welcome.

 ## Features
 - Custom CSS Themes
 - Devtools